illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 Vagrant was created in ~2010 by two college students in their dorm having to do what you are doing now.
 They wanted to code their assignments up, install software to support their assignments, and not have each classes tools interfere with each other.
 Originally, Vagrant only supported VirtualBox, but over the years Vagrant support has spread to cover essentially all the possible Desktop Virtualization platforms ([Type II](https://en.wikipedia.org/wiki/Hypervisor#Classification "Type II wiki article")).

 Vagrant can be used to manage pre-made virtual machine artifacts or custom made virtual machine artifacts made from the Packer tool.
 HashiCorp provides pre-made virtual machine artifacts via the [https://app.vagrantup.com/boxes/search](https://app.vagrantup.com/boxes/search "Vagrant website") website.
 Here you can search for primarily ready made Linux and some FreeBSD images provided by Distro makers and community members.
 Note that most instances are provided for x86 Macs and Windows, but you can search for M1 based vms for Parallels.

+Hashicorp was [recently purchased by IBM](https://newsroom.ibm.com/2025-02-27-ibm-completes-acquisition-of-hashicorp,-creates-comprehensive,-end-to-end-hybrid-cloud-platform "webpage ibm purchases hashicorp") and is now part of their portfolio.

 #### Why Vagrant